Are you interested in a combined hospital and extras policy? Find out what you need to know before getting cover

 Many health funds offer combined packages and this often suits people who want all of their health insurance needs taken care of in one single policy.
 The main advantage of combined health cover is the convenience of only having to purchase, review, maintain and claim on one policy from one provider.
 There is also the incentive of possibly obtaining a discount for purchasing both types of cover through the one insurer.

 Hospital and extras insurance are totally different forms of cover.
-Hospital cover is to help pay for treatment and accommodation in a hospital during an illness or injury, while extras cover is to help cover the costs of ancillary health services that we all may require, but which aren’t usually covered by Medicare.
+Hospital cover is to help pay for treatment and accommodation in a hospital during an illness or injury, while extras is to help cover the costs of ancillary health services that we all may require, but which aren’t usually covered by Medicare.
 Personal circumstances will dictate whether one form of cover is more important to you than the other.
-If you are young and healthy, you may only require basic hospital cover and opt for more comprehensive extras cover such as dental and physio.
-If you are older and starting to develop chronic complaints that could see you having surgery or spending time in hospital, then hospital cover may be a higher priority for you than extras cover.
-Other important differences between hospital and extras cover include:
+If you are young and healthy, you may only require basic hospital cover and opt for more comprehensive extras such as dental and physio.
+If you are older and starting to develop chronic complaints that could see you having surgery or spending time in hospital, then hospital cover may be a higher priority for you than extras.
+Other important differences include:

-- A health insurance rebate is available when you purchase hospital cover, but no such rebate applies to extras cover.
+- A health insurance rebate is available when you purchase hospital cover, but no such rebate applies to extras policies.

 - You are charged a Lifetime Health Cover (LHC) loading of 2% for every year you don’t take out hospital cover after you turn 31 years of age.
-There is no such penalty for extras cover.
+Extras policies don't have this penalty applied..

 What does hospital cover?